What is a total solar eclipse?

 When is the next solar eclipse going to happen?

-The eclipse begins on December 14, 2020, at 13:33:48 Universal Time (UT), when the shadow touches down on the Pacific Ocean and the Moon takes its first small bite out of the Sun.
-Totality begins at 14:32:28 UT.
+The next total solar eclipse begins on December 4, 2021, at 05:29:16 Universal Time (UT), when the shadow touches down on the Atlantic Ocean, and the Moon takes its first small bite out of the Sun.
+The full eclipse begins at 07:00:04 UT; the longest totality will last is 1 minute and 54 seconds.

 Where's the best place to watch the 2020 solar eclipse?

-The best location on land to watch the total eclipse will be along the eclipse path that crosses through the middle of Chile and Argentina.
-This total eclipse is on the shorter side, with a maximum duration of 2 minutes and 9.6 seconds.
-The maximum duration will occur over central Argentina, and the majority of the eclipse path will fall over the Pacific and Atlantic Oceans.
+The best location on land to watch the total eclipse will be along the eclipse path that crosses through Antarctica; oceangoing cruise ships will have a better shot at finding clear weather.
+This total eclipse is on the shorter side, with a maximum duration of 1 minute and 54 seconds.

-If you can't get to the eclipse, here are some options to view it online.
+If you can't travel to the eclipse, we'll point you to ways you can view it online closer to the event.

 When's the next solar eclipse?

-The next total solar eclipse will occur on December 4, 2021, and will occur largely over water.
-Some parts of Antarctica will experience totality.
+After that the next total solar eclipse won't occur until April 20, 2023.
+Some parts of South and East Asia will experience totality.
 Find more information at NASA's eclipse site.